shuenj/tp/docs/UserGuide.md

   pageNav: 3
 ---

-# AB-3 User Guide
+# MediSync User Guide

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+MediSync is a **desktop app for managing contacts, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.

 <!-- * Table of Contents -->
 <page-nav-print />